Setting Your E-commerce Business Apart From the Rest on Amazon

 How do you set your product apart so that when people think of that product, they choose yours?

 There are millions of products being sold on Amazon with the number growing every day.
 As I’ve outlined, establishing an authentic unique backstory is the first step.
 An authentic origin story will set you and your product apart from others.
 Sharing your brand’s origin gives it meaning and a pulse.
-Next highlight the true “end user” benefits of each individual product and detail how that product’s story fits within the overall brand story.
+Next highlight the true “end-user” benefits of each individual product and detail how that product’s story fits within the overall brand story.
 In our case, we never launched a product that we did not feel brought friends and family together.
 Making sure each product fit met that need helped elevate the entire brand.

 Over the course of two decades on Amazon, my brothers and I reinvented our sales strategies repeatedly to keep up with policy changes, growth, unforeseen amazon changes, and upgrades to the platform.
 Many of the ways in which we drove traffic to our Amazon listings and our website changed as well.
 However, our commitment to our brand story never changed and it laid the groundwork for our success.

 Once your authentic story has been established, you are ready to sell.
 Selling products with winning potential is important.
-In Chapter 3 of Amazon Jungle, I walk you through my method for identifying winning products and selling them at their full potential.
-One concept that has stood the test of time is that if you know what you are doing, it doesn’t matter how big Amazon gets, there will always be opportunity.
+In Chapter 3 of Amazon Jungle, I walk you through my method for identifying winning products and selling them to their full potential.
+One concept that has stood the test of time is that if you know what you are doing, it doesn’t matter how big Amazon gets, there will always be an opportunity.
 The next chapter, and blog entry, will explore where to look for this opportunity.
 To read more and get a free copy of this book and order the videos, go to our website at https://avenue7media.com/free-book/.